Cistercian College, Roscrea

-Cistercian College, Roscrea or Roscrea College is a private boarding school in Ireland.
+Cistercian College, Roscrea (CCR; also called Roscrea College) is a private boarding school in Ireland.
 It is a Roman Catholic seven-day and five-day boarding and day school for boys, founded in 1905.
 Its pupil population is primarily made up of boarding students with some day students also attending.
 In May 2025 it was announced that from 2026 the school will become co-educational.